daultonb/TextAnalyzer/README.md

 You may choose either option, but if you choose manual entry, you must **pay attention to the formatting** requested by the program.
 You may also save the keywords entered manually to the text file for later use, as this is a function the program can do.
 You may also edit the text file directly, however this is not recommended.
+**All keywords will be changed to lowercase upon entry and compared with a lowercase version of the text to be analyzed.**
+This is to allow keywords to be found both anywhere in a sentence.

 ## 3: Using Canvas Quiz Exports to Analyze Responses
 ---